quarkus-qe/quarkus-openshift-test-suite/README.md

 Authorization is based on roles, which are embedded in the token.
 Restrictions are defined using common annotations (`@RolesAllowed` etc.).

+### `security/jwt-cookie`

+Same example as in `security/jwt` but setting the token into a Cookie instead of via HTTP headers.

 ### `security/keycloak`

 Verifies token-based authn and role-based authz.